Frame Vector Group Representations and Amenability Properties: Amenability and Frames

 (ii) $G$ is amenable iff $1_G\prec\lambda$.

 \begin{definition} We say that a unitary group representation $\pi$ has {\it almost invariant vectors} if there is a net of unit vectors in $H$ such that \eqref{ainv} holds. \end{definition}

 We will need the following ingredient, used often in \cite{HL}.
-We adjusted it to our setting as a lemma, with proof. \begin{lemma} Let $\pi:G \to \mathcal U(H)$ be a unitary representation of a countable discrete group $G$ having a frame vector $v$ and let $\theta$ be the associated frame transform.
+We adjusted it to our setting as a lemma, with proof. \begin{lemma} Let $\pi:G \to \mathcal U(H)$ be a unitary representation of a countable discrete group $G$ having a weak frame vector $v$ and let $\theta$ be its associated operator.
 Then, for any $g \in G$, the following diagram is commutative: